paketo-buildpacks/rfcs/text/0000-ubi-based-stacks.md

 For example we could see the following images for UBI8 stacks:

 * `paketobuildpacks/build-ubi8-base:latest`
+* `paketobuildpacks/run-default-ubi8-base:1.2.3`
 * `paketobuildpacks/run-java-ubi8-base:1.2.3`
 * `paketobuildpacks/run-nodejs-ubi8-base:1.2.3`

 *Note the run image `phase` is narrowed by inclusion of the pre-packaged runtime.
-The correct image is selected at Build time by the appropriate Extension*
+The correct image is selected at Build time by the appropriate Extension, if no Extensions select an image, then the 'default' image will be used instead*

 Each stack repository should include a README that outlines the stacks that are available including links to each other repository allowing users to discover